Approximate Bayesian Model Selection with the Deviance Statistic

+Here $t = g / (g+1)$ is the same shrinkage factor for $\hat{\bolds{\beta}}_{j}$ as in the Gaussian linear model from Section~\ref{sec:g-priors:gaussian-linear-model}.
+A smaller $g$ leads to a smaller $t$ and thus to stronger shrinkage of the $\bolds{\beta}_{j}$ posterior toward $\mathbf{0}$.
+The approximate posterior covariance matrix of $\bolds{\beta}_{j}$ is also shrunk by the shrinkage factor $t$ compared to the frequentist covariance matrix.
+In Section~\ref{sec:progn-modell-30:shrinkage} we provide an empirical comparison of the true shrinkage under the generalized $g$-prior and the theoretical shrinkage $g/(g+1)$.

-The above assumption that the covariance matrix of the MLE is the inverse expected Fisher information $\fisher(\alpha, \boldsymbol{0}_{d_{j}})^{-1}$ enables us to derive a simple form of the posterior distribution.
+The above assumption that the covariance matrix of the MLE is the inverse expected Fisher information $\fisher(\alpha, \mathbf{0})^{-1}$ enables us to derive a simple form of the posterior distribution.
 In practice, we use the corresponding sub-matrices of the observed Fisher information matrix evaluated at the MLE, easily available from fitting a standard GLM, and \eqref{eq:approx-gaussian-posterior} holds only approximately.
-Nevertheless, we can still interpret $g$ as the approximate ratio between the data sample size and the prior sample size.
-A smaller $g$ leads to a smaller $t$ and thus to stronger shrinkage of the $\boldsymbol{\beta}_{j}$ posterior to $\boldsymbol{0}_{d_{j}}$.
-In contrast, a larger value for $g$ leads to $t$ being closer to 1 and thus to weaker shrinkage.
-Also note that the approximate posterior covariance matrix for $\boldsymbol{\beta}_{j}$ is shrunk by the shrinkage factor $t$ compared to the frequentist covariance matrix.
-In Section \ref{sec:progn-modell-30:shrinkage} we provide an empirical comparison of the true shrinkage under the generalized $g$-prior and the theoretical shrinkage $g/(g+1)$.
+Likewise, the interpretion of $g$ as the ratio between the data sample size and the prior sample size holds only approximately.

-In order to understand the role of $g$ for model selection, consider the TBF formula~\eqref{eq:tbf-definition} and the limiting case of $g \to 0$.
-Then the generalized $g$-prior converges to a point mass at $\boldsymbol{\beta}_{j} = \boldsymbol{0}_{d_{j}}$, and thus $\mi_{j}$ collapses to the null model $\mi_{0}$.
-Consequently $\TBF{j}{0} \to 1$, because both models are equal descriptions of the data in the limit.
-On the other extreme, the case $g \to \infty$ corresponds to an increasingly vague prior on $\boldsymbol{\beta}_{j}$.
+In order to understand the role of $g$ for model selection, consider the TBF formula \eqref{eq:tbf-definition} and the limiting case of $g \to0$.
+Then the generalized $g$-prior converges to a point mass at $\bolds{\beta }_{j} = \mathbf{0}$, and thus $\mi_{j}$ collapses to the null model $\mi_{0}$.
+Consequently, $\TBF{j}{0} \to1$, because both models are equal descriptions of the data in the limit.
+On the other extreme, the case $g \to\infty$ corresponds to an increasingly vague prior on $\bolds{\beta}_{j}$.
 As is well known, arbitrarily inflating the prior variance of parameters that are not common to all models is not a safe strategy.
-Here we see immediately from \eqref{eq:tbf-definition} that $\TBF{j}{0} \to 0$ in this case.
+Here we see immediately from \eqref{eq:tbf-definition} that $\TBF{j}{0} \to0$ in this case.
 This means that no matter how well the model $\mi_{j}$ fits the data compared to the null model $\mi_{0}$, the latter is preferred if $g$ is chosen large enough.
-This is an example of Lindley's paradox \citep{Lindley1957}.
+This is an example of Lindley's paradox [\citet{Lindley1957}].